 5 Reasons You Need Life Insurance

 There is no way around it.
 Sorry, friend, but death is eventually going to come knocking for all of us.
-While most never want to think about the day their number is up, others take a practical approach to the situation.
+While most never want to think about the day their number is up and prefer to think that they will be blogging forever, others take a more practical approach to the situation.

-Although unpleasant, life insurance is profoundly important and can be more helpful than you realize when the time comes to go out like Ol’ Yeller.
+Although unpleasant, life insurance is profoundly important and can be more helpful than you realize when the time comes to go out to pasture like Ol’ Yeller.

-Here are the top 5 reasons why you need to buy life insurance.
+Let’s discuss the top 5 reasons why veterans (and civilians too!) need to buy and maintain appropriate life insurance policies.

 1.)
 Young families need protection

 Being a parent is scary, but what is even scarier is the prospect of leaving your children without a parent while they are still young.
 Today, many families (including mine) are choosing to have a stay-at-home parent for various reasons both social and economic.

 Oftentimes, the parent who stays home will find it harder to re-enter the workforce due to a lack of practicing skills or falling behind in the industry with which they worked.
 Life insurance can provide the security net needed, as the spouse carves out a new life as a single parent.

 Let’s face it, funerals are not cheap.
 And few families want to go the route of cremation (which might still run you $3,700).
 The average run of the mill funeral costs around $8,000-$10,000 and the funeral business in the United States alone accounts for $20.4 Billion dollars per year.